Sumboard

 They work well when your team already knows the design system, you need complete form controls and complex data entry, you want mature accessibility built-in, and desktop-first usage is your primary use case.

-These libraries give you 200+ components, but that comprehensiveness comes with trade-offs.
+These libraries ship a large component inventory, and that comprehensiveness comes with trade-offs.

-For customer-facing analytics, heavy component libraries often create friction:
+For a customer-facing analytics product, ours included, heavy component libraries often create friction:

 Bundle size bloat.
 Material UI's full package adds 350KB+ minified.
 When you only need charts and tables, you're shipping components your customers never see.
 This directly impacts your First Contentful Paint and Time to Interactive metrics.